codemunkie15/ReolinkRestart/README.md

 # ReolinkRestart

-A tool that restarts the Reolink client on a schedule to reset out-of-sync camera streams.
+A tool that restarts the Reolink client, in full screen mode, on a schedule to reset out-of-sync camera streams.

 ## Installation